JuliaHealth/HealthDash.jl/docs/design_plan.md

 - Landing `/` - shows all the current available modules
 - Dashboard `/dashboard` - dashboard with functionality
-- About `/about` - about the page, juliahealth and links Pages themselves could be made reusable so contributors can add additional pages if needed.
+- Docs `/docs` - documentation, about the page, juliahealth and links Pages themselves could be made reusable so contributors can add additional pages if needed.

 Core components